beharavenkatasatyaprasad/Hackathon-31-10-2020/README.md

 Challenge is to integrate with the [FreshDesk API](https://developers.freshdesk.com/api/) , get user's freshdesk data and make provisions to list ticket, create ticket, update ticket, delete ticket, list contact, create contact, update contact and delete contact.

-we can use any JavaScript framework/library on the front-end.
-You also have complete control over which packages you use to do things like make HTTP requests or style your project.

 ## The Webapp

 Click [here](https://affectionate-varahamihira-c70f14.netlify.app/) to preview the app in action.